STUDENTS Policy

 The

-ready for college-level work or not being ready for employment in entry-level
+for college-level work or not being ready for employment in entry-level career

-such identification occur early enough that our schools can intervene with
+identification occur early enough that our schools can intervene with academic

-academic counseling, career counseling, and other intervention services to
+counseling, career counseling, and other intervention services to enhance a

-enhance a student’s readiness for post high school academic or employment
+student’s readiness for post high school academic or employment opportunities.

 Identification